Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-5x5XXOoj9Xw.md

 ### Transcript

-> yeah will this question be missed is zipline travel limited to distances between two power poles easy um what was that question about the ziplines
+> yeah will this question be missed is zipline travel limited to distances between two power poles easy, what was that question about the ziplines
 >
 > [Music]
 >